 In short, it is advisable that TPs with metal backing (either listed above or others) be removed prior to MRI.

 - Kuehn B. FDA warning: remove drug patches before MRI to prevent burns to skin.
 JAMA.
 2009;301:1328

 - https://www.accessdata.fda.gov/scienceforums/forum06/k-26.htm , accessed April 19, 2017.

 - http://www.pharmacytimes.com/contributor/alexander-kantorovich-pharmd-bcps/2016/08/transdermal-patches-that-must-be-removed-before-mri , accessed April 19,2017.

-ESR and C-reactive protein (CRP) are almost uniformly elevated in SEA1 and can serve as a good starting point in excluding this condition.
-In patients ≥50 y of age with low back pain, obtaining ESR routinely was suggested in 2002 for detection of systemic disease (eg cancer, infection)3.
-Similarly, in a recent algorithm of severe back pain, routine measurements of ESR and CRP even in the absence of any neurological findings, has been recommended1.
-Elevation of either ESR or CRP should raise suspicion for SEA and lead to the consideration of MRI as clinically indicated.
+ESR and C-reactive protein (CRP) are almost uniformly elevated in SEA1 and can serve as a good starting point in excluding this condition when in doubt.
+In patients ≥50 y of age with low back pain, obtaining ESR routinely has been suggested for detection of systemic disease (eg cancer, infection)3.
+Similarly, in a recent algorithm of severe back pain, routine measurements of ESR and CRP, even in the absence of any neurological findings, has been recommended1; elevation of either may necessitate consideration of MRI.

 Disclosure: The author of this post (FAM) also coauthored reference 1.

 Patients with shellfish allergy appear not to have a significantly higher rate of allergic reactions to iodinated contrast media compared to patients with history of atopy, such as asthma or other food allergies 1,2.
 When true shellfish allergy occurs, it is caused by an immunological reaction to the protein, not iodine, content of the food ingested.
 “Iodine allergy” cannot exist because iodine is found throughout our bodies and is essential to life.